 Farhan joined Watsi on March 12th, 2013.
 Three years ago, Farhan became the 2707th member to automatically support a new Watsi patient every month.
-Since then, 2,920 more people have become monthly donors!
-Farhan's most recent donation supported Mark, a future doctor from Kenya, to fund surgery that will enable him to walk.
+Since then, 3,125 more people have become monthly donors!
+Farhan's most recent donation supported Angel, a funny and jovial eight-year-old from Kenya, to fund surgery that will enable him to walk.

 Farhan has funded healthcare for 45 patients in 11 countries.

 Angel is a funny and jovial boy.
 Like his brother, Gilbert, he has a condition known as Bilateral Genu Valgus, or knock knees, that makes it difficult for him to walk.
 Angel is the second youngest of four siblings and is in the first grade at a local primary school.
 His mother works part-time cleaning houses, washing clothes, and performing other household work she may find.
 Gibert’s father is a street pastor and also works as a street vendor.
 The family lives in a one-bedroom rental house in Nairobi and they shared with us that they feel life is hard because they do not have the resources to buy everything they need.
 Angel's condition began when he was just two years old.
 He experienced pain and could not walk long distances.
 Since then, his condition has worsened and he cannot run or play with his friends at school.
 In June of 2019, he and his brother underwent a Derotational Femoral Osteotom, a surgery that realigns their bones so that they can resume walking comfortably.
 The surgery was successful for both brothers and Angel has been walking well with his right leg.
 He now needs support for the surgery on his left knee.
 With both knees healed, Angel will be able to walk comfortably.
 Our medical partner, African Mission Healthcare, is requesting $1,282 to fund this procedure.
 Angel's mother shared, “I am pleading for more support for their second surgery.
 God bless you."